 Working hand in hand with our high school colleagues, the University of Oregon is pleased to provide a special academic opportunity for high school students.
-The prebaccalaureate (prebac) program allows talented and motivated high school students from any geographic region to enroll in regular University of Oregon classes, with no course credit limit.
-Please note that the UO cannot provide on-campus housing for students in the Prebac program.
+The prebaccalaureate (prebac) program allows talented and motivated high school students from any geographic region to enroll in regular UO classes, with no course credit limit.
+Please note that the UO cannot provide on-campus housing for students in the prebac program.

 - Currently attending a regionally accredited or standard high school